Welcome to the Doc/Crew Volunteer Programme page!

-At the Festival we have Juries made up of practising professionals (the Grand Jury, the environmental Jury, the Youth Jury, the Short Doc Jury, the Alternate Realities Interactive Jury and the Alternate Realities VR Jury) all of whom are looking to honour a film under different criteria.
+At the Festival we have Juries made up of practising professionals (the Grand Jury, the environmental Jury, the Youth Jury, the Short Doc Jury, the Alternate Realities Interactive Jury and the Alternate Realities VR Jury) all of whom are looking to honour a film under the different criteria.
 As a Jury Coordinator, it will be your role to look after your allocated Jury members throughout the Festival, ensuring they see the films they need to see and motivating them to ensure they have the ultimate Doc/Fest experience.
 Top notch people skills are a must for this super important role!

 We invite filmmakers whose work is screening at the Festival to participate in Q&A sessions.
 Your role as a Q&A Wrangler is to make sure that the right people are in the right place at the right time.
 You will meet and greet these people, make sure they are properly prepared and most importantly, get them to their Q&A on time!
 An important role which is all about being able to manage your time, being quick on your feet as well as diplomatic and charming with our Delegates.
 This role will be based at the Showroom Cinema.

 As a Cinema Steward you are in charge of the smooth running, including meeting and greeting any and all delegates and audiences guests who visit our many cinema venues.
 You will be at a designated cinema screen at one of our many venues for each of your shifts where it will be your responsibility to count attendance, check passes, tickets and carry out other front of house duties.
 This role gives you an additional chance to watch films, as you can sit in on the screenings, checking for any faults and then reporting them to the Cinema Production team.
 Lastly, all the films at Doc/Fest are eligible for the Audience Award, a film voted for by the viewers.
-As part of this team you’ll also be tasked with making sure that every film is given an equal chance - by handing out and collecting award slips, then collating the results into a pre-prepared spreadsheet.
+As part of this team you’ll also be tasked with making sure that every film is given an equal chance - by handing out and collecting award slips, then collating the results for a pre-prepared spreadsheet.
 It sounds easier than it is, as there can be as many as 6 films going in or coming out at the same time.
 A perfect role for anybody wanting to gain work experience whilst broadening their film knowledge who is proactive, organised and quick on your feet.

 The Doc/Player is Doc/Fest’s digital film library.
 We offer viewing stations in a quiet environment for Delegates to view selected films from this year’s programme, as well as films invited to appear exclusively in the Doc/Player.
 We are looking for a reliable team of volunteers to look after the Doc/Player desk, taking bookings and assisting delegates.
 Confidence, patience and good communication skills are essential.
-A keen interest in absorbing the film programme is a great advantage.
+A keen interest in absorbing the film programme and handy with computers is a great advantage.